 The duodenum is about 25 to 30 cm long (“twelve fingers' length”), C-shaped and is located in the upper abdomen at the level of L1-L3.
 The head of the pancreas lies in the C loop.
 It may be subdivided into four sections: superior part, descending part, horizontal part and ascending part.

-- The superior part lies intraperitoneally and is enlarged proximally (duodenal bulb).
+- The superior part (first part, D1) lies intraperitoneally and is enlarged proximally (duodenal bulb).
 It is connected to the liver by the hepatoduodenal ligament.
 The superior part ends at the superior duodenal flexure and becomes the descending part.

 - The descending part (second part, D2) and the rest of the duodenum lie retroperitoneally.
 The (common) bile duct and the pancreatic duct unify to a conjoint duct at the hepatopancreatic ampulla (=ampulla of Vater) and empties into the descending part of the duodenum.
 At the opening there is an elevation of the mucosa, the major duodenal papilla (=papilla of Vater).
 Many people have an accessory pancreatic duct which empties into an additional papilla, the minor duodenal papilla (=papilla of Santorini).
 The transition from the descending to the horizontal part of the duodenum takes places at the inferior duodenal flexure.

 - The horizontal part (inferior or third part, D3) runs from right to left ventrally from the abdominal aorta and inferior vena cava.